joycegill/Connect4/README.md

-# Connect 4
+# Networked Connect 4

 This is the final project for CSC 213: Operating Systems and Parallel Algorithms by Joyce Gill and Engtieng Ourn.
-The project implements a Connect 4 game using the `ncurses` library in C with round-robin thread scheduling.
+The project implements a Connect 4 game using the `ncurses` library in C with round-robin thread scheduling and networks.

 ## Operating Systems Concepts